krusipo/Plain-Text-2-PDF-tmbundle/README.md

 	# print help, then exit.

 $ python markdown2pdf.py -f, --file
-	# Create PDF with defaults from file.
+	# Create PDF with defaults or overidden from file.

 ## TO-DO
-    * Finish the bundle
     * Write install script for eggs